Who do we choose to be?

 “I am as good to me as you are to you, therefore we are equal” Dee Hock

-To be better prepared and positioned for this VUCA world of business the need to explore and transition from a Hierarchical and Mechanistic Organisational Structure to Self-Organising and Network Structure based on Living ‘Open’ System Principles arises.
+To be better prepared and positioned for this VUCA world of business the need to explore and transition from a Hierarchical and Mechanistic Organisational Structure to a Self-Organising and Network Structure based on Living ‘Open’ System Principles arises.

 This transition involves changing the way that we relate, interact and work with each other in a workplace context.